ellonde/lazy-reader/README.md

 [If you dont know how to get one of those]( https://letmegooglethat.com/?q=how+to+get+openai+api+key)

 You paste your key, (dont worry it just stored locally) and this should be working.
-You an try it on the onboarding page or try to navigate to a site and right click some marked text.
+You can try it on the onboarding page or try to navigate to a site and right click some marked text.